-Our goal is to develop lifelong readers who are able to demonstrate a proficiency in the interpretation and analysis of a wide variety of texts, authors and genres.
-Through these skills, we believe our students can better interpret the world around them while crafting their own unique voice as communicators.
+Our goal is to develop lifelong readers who are able to demonstrate a proficiency in the interpretation and analysis of a wide variety of texts, authors, and genres.
+Through these skills, we believe our students can better interpret the world around them, while crafting their own unique voice as communicators.

 At Quarry Lane, the goal of our mathematics department is to develop confident problem solvers that have a solid understanding of mathematical concepts.
 We accomplish this by teaching and supporting our students to think creatively and independently as they discover and explore mathematics, while ensuring our students’ mastery of each concept.

-Beginning in Junior Kindergarten and continuing through fifth grade, students are taught mathematics skills and concepts a year above their grade level.
-From making tens in a variety of ways in Junior Kindergarten, to using the Distributive Property to solve equations in fifth grade, our students walk away with a strong foundation for Pre-Algebra and Algebra, allowing them to excel and pursue higher mathematics courses in the Upper School.
+Beginning in Junior Kindergarten and continuing through fifth grade, students are taught mathematics skills and concepts a year above their chronological grade level.
+From making tens in a variety of ways in Junior Kindergarten to using the Distributive Property to solve equations in fifth grade, our students walk away with a strong foundation for Pre-Algebra and Algebra, allowing them to excel and pursue higher mathematics courses in the Upper School.

 We believe students learn best by doing.
 The science program at Quarry Lane takes an experiential, hands-on approach, utilizing the Full Option Science System (FOSS) in grades K-5.
 Developed at the Lawrence Hall of Science in conjunction with the University of California, Berkeley.
 FOSS was created specifically to provide students an opportunity to advance their scientific knowledge and understanding through observation and hands-on experiences.

-The Lower School science curriculum encompasses a variety of units in the life, physical and earth sciences.
+The Lower School science curriculum encompasses a variety of units in the life, physical, and earth sciences.
 Throughout these units, investigation, experimentation and analysis are interwoven into hands-on experiences.
 For example, during our Lower School’s Ocean Week, the curriculum is focused on marine biology and habitats.
 Throughout the week, students learn through creating three-dimensional models, conducting research reports, and performing dissections.

-Field trips throughout the year, including an overnight field trip to the Pigeon Point Light House, complement our science curriculum and provide our students with firsthand experiences in their areas of study.
+Field trips throughout the year, including an overnight field trip in third grade to the Pigeon Point Light House, complement our science curriculum and provide our students with firsthand experiences in their areas of study.
 By actively participating and engaging with scientific concepts and materials, our Lower School students gain a deeper understanding and appreciation for the sciences.

 The social studies curriculum at Quarry Lane provides our students with a historical and current perspective about their local community, state, country, and other countries and cultures throughout the world.
 Our program strives to connect our students to the world around them and encourages them to be active and responsible global citizens.

-Studies begin with a focus on communities, families and cultures from around the world, expanding our students' global view.
+Studies begin with a focus on communities, families, and cultures from around the world, expanding our students' global view.
 In grade four, students focus their studies on the state of California, learning about the state's rich history, Native American culture, geography, government, and regions.
 Students in fifth grade explore the history and origins of the United States, from the native peoples of North America to the colonization of the thirteen colonies through the American Revolution.

 At Quarry Lane, we have developed a robust and challenging engineering and robotics program.
 Utilizing real-world, hands-on teaching models, our specialized engineering and robotics courses are weaved into our curriculum throughout our students' academic experience.